sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/00 Basic Concept/README.md

 The cmake funtion has two major classes, multi-command funtion and single command.
 The single command format is **funtion(TARGET paramater1, paramater2, paramater3.....)**.
 Maybe a funtion has TARGET, or maybe not.
-Further, as we mentioned before, the paramaters are only STRING type which is need question mark.
+Further, as we mentioned before, the paramaters are only STRING type which is need quotation mark.

 ### comments
 There are two comment format: